 * Add a verification file to get your own site data without charge

 What does x million other links mean?

 If you request an advanced report, we have to process every link we have for a website (whether you ultimately need them or not).
-So if you are analyzing CNN.com then we just cannot give you all these links within a silver package.
-This is why we give you Standard reports that return the top (strongest) links and also a way to see all your own site’s links for free.
-For this reason, advanced users or users analyzing large websites will benefit from higher subscription levels but those analyzing mostly smaller website will not see any significant advantage increasing past a silver subscription.
+So if you are analysing CNN.com then we just cannot give you all these links within a silver package.
+This is why we give you Standard reports that return the top (strongest) backlinks, and also a way to see all your own site’s links for free.
+For this reason, advanced users or users analysing large websites will benefit from higher subscription levels, but those analysing mostly smaller website will not see any significant advantage increasing past a silver subscription.

 Are there advantages in generating reports over using Site Explorer?